adammeghji/scout-plugins/couchdb/README.md

 ## Scout Setup
 All plugins allow you to specify your CouchDB Host and port in the plugin settings.
 A **Status Range** setting is also used for CouchDB versions >= 0.11.
-The value of this setting is in seconds, and should match the Scout report interval you configure for the plugin.
+The value of this setting is in seconds (values values are 60, 300, or 900), and should match the Scout report interval you configure for the plugin.

 ## CouchDB Versions